 The little cabin in the spruce woods is a real gem.
 This is a very peaceful place, next to historic John Ware creek.
 Suitable for couples looking for a weekend away from the city, families that want to camp out for the weekend or horse trail riding groups that want a base camp before they ride onto the trails of Kananaskis.
 Artists find this space particularly attractive for getting creative and enjoying some space for their work.

-In the aspen forest on a hill, this facility awaits the kid in you for the sleep over in the treefort.
-In the future, a sky walk will connect to several treehouses.
-Ideal for writers, artists or just folks that want to experience something a little different.
+In an aspen forest on a hill at the edge of Kananaskis country, this fun place awaits the kid in you for your sleep over in the trees.
+In the future, a sky walk will connect to other "rooms".
+Ideal for writers, artists or just folks that want to experience something a little different and secluded.

 Thanks to the Pathways Community Organization there is an authentic native Tipi on the property.